 These partition walls can be constructed either in a plain manner or using the reinforcement technique for additional strength.
 The concrete partition wall, though long-lasting, construction cost is higher when compared to the other options.
 Concrete partition walls do provide fire resistance.

 The wooden wool martial wall is made of a mixture of wooden fibers of length, overlaid with an adhesive material such as cement or plastic.
 The adhesive gives strength and holds the wood fibers together.
 This structure generally has rough ends.
 This is a great advantage as it holds the plaster well adding more strength to the structure.

 Straw board partition walls are constructed using compressed papers or hardboard covered by thick layers of straws.
 This type of partition wall is highly used as a movable partition wall as it is easy to construct.
 It provides good insulation against sound and heat.

 14. Double Glazed Windows

-The double glazed window partition wall is constructed using two panels placed at a distance of 5cm or more in order to trap air between the panels.
+The double-glazed window partition wall is constructed using two panels placed at a distance of 5cm or more to trap air between the panels.
 This structure provides high-quality soundproofing as the air is trapped between the panels.

 Partition walls are a great choice to create separation and privacy within a space.
 With the wide variety of materials available in the market, you have plenty of options that fit right for your budget and requirement.
 The use of good quality raw materials and proper post-construction care will help you maintain the partition walls better.